Lymah123/100-days-of-code/daily-journal.md

 Day 45: 08/01/25

-- Today, I learned about mutations, maps and advanced functions in Go
+- Today, I learned about mutations, maps, and advanced functions in Go
 - I practiced exercises on those topics.

+Day 46: 09/01/25

+Today,
+- I delve deep into advanced functions in the Go programming language, such as higher-order functions, first-class functions, anonymous functions, currying, defer, closures, and pointers.
+- I practiced a few problems on each of the topics.